Table of Contents

 - Exercise 8: Neo4j Cypher data model, queries, clustering Wikipedia, HDFS REST API

-- Exercise 9: HBase data model and import, classification of Wikipedia, document data model
+- Exercise 9: Columnar model and import, classification of Wikipedia, document data model

 - Exercise 10: Data flow programming, Pig examples, performance analysis

 - Exercise 11: Spark basics, distance metrics, clustering, performance analysis

 - 2018-01-26 - Topic 11.
 Stream Processing (Storm, Spark, Flink)

 - Exercise 12: Find movie quotes, streaming data model for crime data